-Name of the activity Potting on Objectives To familiarize AFMID with how to pot on plants so they can then be grown on and harvested in the future Level of difficulty 1 (1=easy, 2=medium, 3=hard) Duration 1 hour Resources required Plants ready to be potted up, either in plug trays or individual pots Larger pots to pot up into and one pot the same size as existing pots Multipurpose compost (preferably peat free) Watering tray in which to sit pots Plant labels and pen or pencil Watering tray in which to sit pots Description of the activity Introductory talk about the plants to be potted on and how the exercise will be of benefit to them give the AFMID easy-to-read instructions on task, read together and discuss Place a handful of compost in larger pot, making sure to remove any large lumps as you go Place empty smaller pot in large pot ensuring edges of pots are equally level Fill around the smaller pot into the large pot making sure to tap compost down as you do so Remove small pot revealing space in compost where plant will now sit Gently squeeze sides of the pot of your plant and remove, doing your best to not damage the roots or stem as you do so Place in space provided and gently tap side of pot to settle or gently firm in with hands Water from above using watering can with rose, watering off plants first Place finished pots in filled watering tray, keep the compost moist but not soggy Methodology Conversation Verbal instructions Demonstration, physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Praising Picture and video demonstration Results Plants successfully potted on and moved to new growing environment The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Sensory awareness Social interaction Evaluation Assessment of the individual's - Monitoring progress, process - Evaluation of results, final evaluation evaluation By learning how to pot on plants, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the activity Potting on Objectives To familiarize AFMID with how to pot on plants so they can then be grown on and harvested in the future Level of difficulty 1 (1=easy, 2=medium, 3=hard) Duration 1 hour Resources required Plants ready to be potted up, either in plug trays or individual pots Larger pots to pot up into and one pot the same size as existing pots Multipurpose compost (preferably peat free) Watering tray in which to sit pots Plant labels and pen or pencil Watering can with rose attachment to ensure light, even watering pots Description of the activity Introductory talk about the plants to be potted on and how the exercise will be of benefit to them give the AFMID easy-to-read instructions on task, read together and discuss Place a handful of compost in larger pot, making sure to remove any large lumps as you go Place empty smaller pot in large pot ensuring edges of pots are equally level Fill around the smaller pot into the large pot making sure to tap compost down as you do so Remove small pot revealing space in compost where plant will now sit Gently squeeze sides of the pot of your plant and remove, doing your best to not damage the roots or stem as you do so Place in space provided and gently tap side of pot to settle or gently firm in with hands Water from above using watering can with rose, watering off plants first Place finished pots in filled watering tray, keep the compost moist but not soggy Methodology Conversation Verbal instructions Demonstration, physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Praising Picture and video demonstration Results Plants successfully potted on and moved to new growing environment The following skills and competencies of the individual are developed: Communication skills Motor / physical skills Physical awareness Making choices/ decision making Sensory awareness Social interaction Teamwork Accepting support Time management Time management Evaluation Assessment of the individual's - Monitoring progress, process - Evaluation of results, final evaluation condition, initial evaluation evaluation By learning how to pot on plants, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
 Follow on activity - Preparing soil - Planting out - Watering - Harvesting Recording achievements Use a diary or logbook to write down details of activity Stick plant label into diary or logbook Photograph results of activity or activity being undertaken